dakota0064/Hand-drawn_Clock_Analysis/README.md

   - ```jupyter notebook```
 This should open a new window in your browser.
 From here navigate to the desired notebook file and double-click to open.
 You can run all cells by clicking the 'Kernel' tab and choosing 'Restart and Run All'.

-Any changes, such as to desired data/directory structures, need to be done within the files themselves.
+Any changes, such as to desired data/directory structures, need to be made within the files themselves.
 This can be done with any basic text editor or a dedicated Python IDE such as PyCharm.
-The parts most likely to require changing are sequestered at the beginning of each file.
+The parts most likely to require changing are marked at the beginning of each file.

 Take note of the details listed below, especially regarding 2.0 and feature normalization.